This year’s plans were very ambitious. They were dominated by a planned trip to Tunisia.

 By noon, all these activities had converged, Thetis was ready.
 Ersi, Angelos’ helpful secretary, called the rental company and they came for the scooter while Angelos inspected Thetis for the last time.
 The only thing from the yard that was not ready yet was the final bill.
 Nevertheless I gave Angelos a 1,000,000 GRD check as partial payment.

 Thetis was launched today at 1545 without any hitch.
-No leaks, the engine works smootly, everything is onboard.
+No leaks, the engine worked smootly, everything was onboard.
 The only bad thing was that the bird parents had not followed and the chicks were still deep inside the boom.
 At 1617 we motored out of Partheni where Thetis has been since October 13.
-There was hardly any wind, just a mild 2-5 kn NW breeze.
+There was hardly any wind, just a mild 2-5 knots NW breeze.
 The sea was flat.
-Since the sails have not yet been installed there was no choice but to motor the 9.7 M to Lakki.
+Since the sails had not yet been installed there was no choice but to motor the 9.7 M to Lakki.
 Everything on Thetis was working properly.
 We arrived at the Agmar Marina in Lakki [37° 07.7' N 26° 51' E] at 1820.
 Mr. Vasilis Paraponiaris, the other Agmar partner, was at the pier waiting to hand me the mooring line.
 The only problem was that the sun was low on the horizon and made it very hard to see the pier but soon Thetis was moored.

 The first order of business after docking was to connect the water hose and fill the empty water tanks which I had earlier cleaned with chlorine and flushed.
 Connecting to AC electricity was left for another day since the batteries were full.
 My immediate plan was to take the hydrofoil and go to Samos for 2 days to check on our summer house.
 On my return, to wash the boat, install the sails, take on fuel and provisions, and, weather permitting, sail away from Leros by the end of next week heading for some island SW towards my linking with Manos at Kythera or Milos.